Capitals vs. Ducks Prediction & Picks - November 30

 Capitals Splits and Trends

-- The Capitals have earned a record of 3-2-5 in overtime games to contribute to an overall mark of 11-6-2.
+- The Capitals have an 11-6-2 record overall, with a 3-2-5 record in matchups that have required overtime.

-- In the seven games Washington has played that were decided by one goal, it racked up 10 points.
+- In the seven games Washington has played that were decided by one goal, it has a 4-1-2 record (good for 10 points).

-- This season the Capitals registered only one goal in three games and they lost every time.
+- In the three games this season the Capitals recorded just one goal, they lost every time.

-- When Washington has scored exactly two goals this season, they've earned nine points (4-0-1 record).
+- Washington has finished 4-0-1 in the five games this season when it scored exactly two goals (registering nine points).

-- The Capitals have earned 15 points in their eight games with three or more goals scored.
+- The Capitals have scored at least three goals in eight games (7-0-1, 15 points).

-- Washington has scored a single power-play goal in three games this season and has registered four points from those matchups.
+- In the three games when Washington has scored a single power-play goal, it went 2-1-0 to register four points.

-- When it outshoots its opponent this season, Washington has posted a record of 3-3-2 (eight points).
+- In games when it has outshot its opponent, Washington is 3-3-2 (eight points).

-- The Capitals have been outshot by opponents in 10 games, going 7-3-0 to register 14 points.
+- The Capitals' opponents have had more shots in 10 games.
+The Capitals finished 7-3-0 in those matchups (14 points).

 Team Stats Comparison